 The ancient Romans used to cut their pizza in two and eat it with figs or cheese and chicory.

-Nowadays in Rome, the most popular filling is mortadella, a ham from Bologna sometimes studded with pistachios which pares so well with fresh white pizza.
+Nowadays in Rome, the most popular filling is mortadella, a ham from Bologna sometimes studded with pistachios which pairs beautifully with fresh white pizza.
 Tuscany has their own version ‘Schiacciata toscana all’olio’, an old farmer dish that was pressed – or ‘Schiacciato’ on a red – hot stone and then filled with local hams, cheese and vegetables.

 It is now a feature in bakeries all over Florence.